 The National Law Journal named Mr. Matsui a “Minority 40 under 40” (2011), and he is currently recommended by Chambers USA and Legal 500 U.S. in the areas of Supreme Court and Appellate Litigation.
 Chambers USA (2015) explained: “Clients and market sources consider Brian Matsui a ‘terrific’ practitioner with a ‘warm and enthusiastic’ approach to matters.”

-Mr. Matsui maintains an active pro bono practice.
+Mr. Matsui also maintains an active pro bono practice.
 He led the Morrison & Foerster team that was co-counsel for petitioner Terrance Graham in Graham v.
 Florida, 130 S. Ct.
 2011 (2010)—a successful Eighth Amendment challenge to Florida’s imposition of a “life without the possibility of parole” sentence to a juvenile offender convicted of a non-homicide crime.
-He also recently successfully represented a putative class of foster care children in a high-profile abuse and neglect case in the Ninth Circuit in Henry A. v.
+He also successfully represented a putative class of foster care children in a high-profile abuse and neglect case in the Ninth Circuit in Henry A. v.
 Willden, 678 F.3d 991 (9th Cir.
 2012).